amaduck/wordleSolver/README.md

 # wordleSolver
 Wordle solver in HTML / javascript

-An exercise to remember how to use javascript, and to learn to use gitHub
+An exercise to remember how to write javascript, and to learn to use gitHub

 An inelegant solution to begin - aims to present all possible solutions to the various wordle-esque games, based on given information